-This apporach results in specific unsaturated hydraulic conductivities for each saturation level, as is shown in figure 2.24.5.
-The important thing about this approach is, that the infiltration into the uppermost layer is always possible with a higher infiltration rate than given by the k-value (since otherwise a dry soil would never wet up).
-So once the uppermost layer contains some water, the hydraulic conductivity of that layer rises as well until it can supply some water to the loewer next layer.
+The important thing about this approach is, that the infiltration into the uppermost unsaturated layer is always possible with a higher infiltration rate than given by the k-value (since otherwise a dry soil would never wet up).
+So once the uppermost layer contains some water, the hydraulic conductivity of that layer rises as well until it can supply some water to the lower next layer - as long as the water will not freeze and thus block the pores for more infiltrating water.